 The benefit concert will take place on Sunday, October 6, 2019 at 7:30 p.m. at the Glenn Gould Studio located in the Canadian Broadcasting Centre building, 250 Front St. W, Toronto, ON.
+Lobby Bar will be open at 6PM.
+A post show reception will follow.

 DAVID CONNOLLY is a Nova Scotia native and longtime CHAMP Ambassador who made his Broadway debut in the revival of Shenandoah and went on to perform in theatres across Canada including The Stratford Festival.
 Now a director and choreographer for stage and screen, his musical credits include helming Drayton Entertainment's Canadian regional premieres of Priscilla, Queen of the Desert, Disney's Newsies and Mamma Mia! and collaborating with artists including Katy Perry, kd lang, Elton John and Sarah Brightman.